 Have the Courage to Walk Alone

-When you are struggling with taking that first step to walk alone, ask yourself if that step is done for LOVE.
-LOVE for yourself and LOVE for LIFE.
 Often times we allow ourselves to stay stuck in a bad, miserable or unhealthy situation because we are afraid of the backlash we may get from the crowd if we decide to leave.
-If you live your LIFE with LOVE as your main driver, you will only reciprocate that energy and more will come right back to you.
+If you live your LIFE with LOVE as your main driver, you will only reciprocate that energy, and more will come right back to you.

 There are old heads in the world who cannot help me by their example or advice to live worthily and satisfactorily to myself, but I believe that it is in my power to elevate myself this very hour above the common level of my life. ~ Henry David Thoreau